uroybd/topobon/src/site/notes/Personal/Musings/Belief, Religion, and the Illusion of Knowledge.md

 </div></div>

-For the 3rd level onwards, it allows us to have religious faith.
+From the 3rd level onwards, it allows us to have religious faith.
 But, faiths by themselves are memes having their courses through generations by non-biological means.
 Although **knowledge illusion** and **group psychology** explain why someone will believe in a specific dogma in the first place, **the belief that knowledge illusion invokes is different from the faith that religious experience brings in.** Faith is more akin to schizophrenia than communal belief.